In this section...

 In Year 1 the children learn:

-• To know how to decorate a clay pot.
+• To know how to create light and dark shades of a colour

 Year 2